-- the implementation of the Group's growth triangle comprising of cash generation, customer focus and change management leading to stakeholder value creation.
+- the implementation of the Group's growth triangle comprising cash generation, customer focus and change management leading to stakeholder value creation.

-- the reorganisation of the fragmented operating and support staff functions to create operational efficiency and optimise costs.
+- the reorganisation of the fragmented operating and support staff functions to create operational efficiencies and optimise costs.

-- the restoration of heartland investments in property and long-term insurance are being consolidated through the ZPI delink and provision of strategic direction to Fidelity Life Assurance to enhance performance.
+- the restoration of heartland investments in property and long-term insurance are being consolidated through the Zimbabwe Property Investments Limited ("ZPI") delink and provision of strategic direction to Fidelity Life Assurance of Zimbabwe Limited to enhance performance.

 - the capacitation of reinsurance operations through structured internal resources, strategic partnerships, and consolidations to eliminate duplicated business structures thereby enhancing capital adequacy.

 - restructuring of the property business.

 - cost control.

 - technology optimisation.

-- brand visibility
+- · brand visibility

 - effective leveraging on synergies.

 - increasing regional footprint.

-- leveraging on the consolidated balance sheet to create new revenue streams.
+- · leveraging on the consolidated balance sheet to create new revenue streams.

 - implementing mergers and acquisition.